Towards Online Multi-Modal Social Interaction Understanding: Experiments

-\textbf{Descriptions on Different Visual Prompting.} Figure~\ref{fig:exp-prompt} illustrates how the model responds to annotated frames.
-We provide Qwen2.5 VL with videos containing different visual promptings and issue the query: ``Describe the social interaction cues in the video.''
+We explored how the model understands the social interaction in the historical video under different visual prompting.
+We provide Qwen2.5 VL with videos containing different visual promptings and the query: ``Describe the social interaction cues in the video.''
 The generated descriptions are presented in Figure~\ref{fig:exp-prompt}, where green text indicates accurate social descriptions, red highlights misleading or incorrect descriptions, and black denotes general, non-specific descriptions.
-The results demonstrate that, by annotating each participant with bounding boxes, body keypoints, and identity labels, the LLM produces more accurate and detailed descriptions of social interactions.
+The results demonstrate that, by annotating each participant with bounding boxes and body keypoints, the VLM produces more accurate and detailed descriptions of social interactions.
 For example, the model generates the description: ``The person in the yellow box is also smiling and looking at the speaker.''
 Compared to other prompting's generation, such an description has more details about body movement and facial expression.
-This suggests that social-aware visual prompting effectively emphasizes critical regions of interest, thereby improving the model's ability to interpret subtle social dynamics.
+This suggests that socially-aware visual prompting effectively emphasizes critical regions of interest, thereby improving the model's ability to interpret subtle social dynamics in noisy and large historical video.
+We also noticed that, in raw RGB frames input, the description not only fails to capture detailed social interaction cues but also contains hallucinations: ``The person second from the left is holding a drink, while the person second from the right is holding a phone.''
+The visual prompting shows capability of suppressing inaccurate description.